cc-daveloper/mist.io_mist-cloudify-example/README.md

 You can view the public ip of the kubernetes master on Basic Info  section of the master machine page.

 ## Step 3: Scale cluster
 To scale the cluster up  first edit the `inputs/new_worker.yaml` file with the proper inputs.
 Edit the `delta` parameter to specify the number of machines to be added to the cluster.
+Other input fields are the same as the inputs given on initialization.
 Then run :
 `cfy local execute -w scale_cluster_up -p inputs/new_worker.yaml `

 To scale the cluster down edit the `inputs/remove_worker.yaml` file and specify the delta parameter as to how many machines should be removed(destroyed) from the cluster and then run: